-The waste generated by processes within the Melbourne Market is divided into three general classes - landfill, organics and recycling.
+The waste generated by processes within the Melbourne Market is divided into three general classes, landfill, organics, and recycling.
+Provided Market users separate their waste into the recycling streams of cardboard, plastic, polystyrene, wood, and organics; it can be disposed of free of charge.